-There are two different features regarding graduated release of brakes.
-If the train brake controller has a self-lapping notch that provides graduated release, then the amount of brake pressure can be adjusted up or down by changing the control in this notch.
-If the notch does not provide graduated release, then the brakes can only be increased in this notch and one of the release positions is required to release the brakes.
-The list of notches that have graduated release can be found here.
+The Graduated Release Air Brakes option controls two different features.
+If the train brake controller has a self-lapping notch and the Graduated Release Air Brakes box is checked, then the amount of brake pressure can be adjusted up or down by changing the control in this notch.
+If the Graduated Release Air Brakes option is not checked, then the brakes can only be increased in this notch and one of the release positions is required to release the brakes.

-To achieve a graduated release, the brake valves in the train cars must have this capability.
-If the BrakeE-quipmentType() parameter in the Wagon() section contains "Graduated_release_triple_valve" or "Distributor", then the brake cylinder pressure is regulated to keep it proportional to the difference between the emergency reservoir pressure and the brake pipe pressure.
-If the brake valve is a "Triple_valve" instead, when the brake pipe pressure rises above the auxiliary reservoir pressure, the brake cylinder pressure is released completely at a rate determined by the retainer setting.
+Another capability controlled by the Graduated Release Air Brakes checkbox is the behavior of the brakes on each car in the train.
+If the Graduated Release Air Brakes box is checked, then the brake cylinder pressure is regulated to keep it proportional to the difference between the emergency reservoir pressure and the brake pipe pressure.
+If the Graduated Release Air Brakes box is not checked and the brake pipe pressure rises above the auxiliary reservoir pressure, then the brake cylinder pressure is released completely at a rate determined by the retainer setting.